lorenanda/lorenanda.github.io/_posts/2018-10-21-tableau-visualisation-goodreads.md

 [Goodreads](goodreads.com) is an amazing platform for tracking and organizing your reading, discovering new books, and sharing reviews or recommandations with friends.
 I downloaded my library (from My Books > Tools > Import and Export > Export Library), which included the book titles, authors' names, publishing year, number of pages, the average book rating on goodreads and my rating.
 For extra fun, I added two dimensions to the dataset: the author's country of origin and the language in which I've read the book.

-On my quest to becoming a data scientist, I've recently played with [my goodreads](https://www.goodreads.com/Lorenanda) data to get some insights into my reading habits in the past six years.
-You can have a look [here](https://github.com/lorenanda/goodreads) at the full dataset and basic analysis with Python.
+On my quest to becoming a data scientist, I've recently played with [my goodreads](https://www.goodreads.com/lorenasbooks) data to get some insights into my reading habits in the past six years.
+You can have a look [in the GitHub repo](https://github.com/lorenanda/goodreads) at the full dataset and basic analysis with Python.
 For a quick and colorful overview, I create two interactive dashboards: [one in Google Data Studio](https://datastudio.google.com/embed/reporting/1G4jH00ImVcFU1c8X_wFyWRNP2SN6v5WH/page/Ivkh) and one in [Tableau](https://public.tableau.com/profile/lorena.ciutacu).

 In this post I'll focus only Tableau.
 First of all, I mapped the books I've read to have an overview of **my global library**.
 The color gradient represents the count of books read from that country -- the darker the color, the more books.
 In the Tableau viz you can hover over each country to see the exact number of books.